daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Should-have

+#### The user must be able to see previously saved answers when reopening a book.

+Priority: Must-have

+#### The user should be able to export answers.

+Simple export in a file format such as .csv or other.
+This file can then be used to send it to teachers or other students, etc.

+Priority: Should-have

+#### The user could be able to share answers with others (e.g. teachers, students).

+Share with other users of the same reading system.
+More sophisticated than the simple export in the previous UR.

+Priority: Could-have

 #### The user should be able to add custom input fields where none exist.

+In some cases it's difficult for providers of accessible content to locate all questions/assignments etc. where an input field is needed.
+If the provider of the accessible publication has missed one of these elements, it's useful if users can add their own input fields.
 These must support the same input types, be accessible via screen reader navigation, and be included in exports.

-Priority: Should-have

-#### The user should be able to see previously saved answers when reopening a book.

-Priority: Should-have

-#### The user should be able to export answers.

 Priority: Should-have